Guest House in Hiroshima, Japan

 Cleaning is around approximately 2 - 3 hours a day, 4 days a week.

 *PLEASE NOTE that if you have a Tourist visa you will not be able to join us.
-Let us know if you have a Working Holiday Visa, a Working visa or a Student visa since these will allow you to work legally in Japan.
+Let us know if you have a Working Holiday Visa, a Working visa or a Student visa since these visas will allow you to work legally in Japan.

 We are always welcome for new members to our team!
 We stay, work, and often eat together.
 If you are a person who loves to socialize with new people from all over the world, here is the best place :) Santiago Guesthouse has branches in Kyoto and Naha(Okinawa).
 Volunteers with experience in the Santiago group can be given priority.
 Would you like to visit three popular cities in Japan.